Snapchat Cheating Signs: The Hidden Red Flags

 Snap Map shows your location to friends in real time.
 Ghost Mode disables this, hiding your position from everyone.
 Snapchat's own support page describes it as a way to hide your location from all friends on the Map (Snapchat Support, 2025).

+How to check: Open Snapchat and pinch inward on the camera screen (or tap the Map icon in the bottom-left on newer versions).
+If your partner's Bitmoji does not appear on the map, they have Ghost Mode enabled.
 Ghost Mode can be set to stay on for 3 hours, 24 hours, or "Until Turned Off."
 A partner who has it permanently enabled has made a deliberate choice to hide their whereabouts.

 My Eyes Only